 Using my Klasse Spray Wax formula weekly, I have been able to extend my Klasse shine and protection up to a full year.
-Plus, it’s so easy!
+It’s so easy!

 Klasse User’s Guide Summary

-In summary, the proper steps for a complete Klasse detail are:
+To sum up, the proper steps for a complete Klasse detail are as follows: